boazbk/tcs/lec_06a_universality.md

 Apart from those operations, NAND<< is identical to NAND++.
 For consistency, we still treat the variable `i` as special, in the sense that we only allow it to be used as an index, even though the other variables contain integers as well, and so we don't allow variables such as `foo_bar` though we can simulate it by first writing `i := bar` and then `foo_i`.
-We also maintain the invariant that at the beginning of each iteration, the value of `i` is set to the same value that it would have in a NAND++ program (i.e., the function of the iteration counter stated in [computeidx-ex](){.ref}), though this can be of course overwritten by explicitly assigning a value to `i`.
+We also maintain the invariant that at the beginning of each iteration, the value of `i` is set to the same value that it would have in a NAND-TM program (i.e., the function of the iteration counter stated in [computeidx-ex](){.ref}), though this can be of course overwritten by explicitly assigning a value to `i`.
 Once again, see the appendix for a more formal specification of NAND<<.

 > # {.remark title="Computing on integers" #integers-rem}